KPXC-TV: History

 The station first signed on the air on September 10, 1987, as KUBD.
 Originally operating as an independent station, the station aired financial news programming from the Financial News Network during the daytime hours and ran a general entertainment schedule at night.
 In 1989, KUBD became the original Denver area affiliate of the Spanish-language network Telemundo.
 FNN ceased operations two years later, when it was absorbed by CNBC.
 In 1995, KUBD was sold by its original ownership group (which included satellite TV entrepreneur Charlie Ergen) to Christian Network, Inc. (CNI), a non-profit organization co-founded by Bud Paxson, for $6.5 million.
-That year, KUBD switched to infomercial programming from inTV, and Telemundo programming moved to KSBS-TV (now KRMZ).
+That year, KUBD switched to infomercial programming from inTV, and Telemundo programming moved to KSBS-TV (now KMHC).
 The CNI stations, including KUBD, were sold to Paxson Communications in 1996.

 The station changed its call letters to KPXC-TV on February 2, 1998; KPXC became a charter owned-and-operated station of Paxson's new family-oriented broadcast network Pax TV (now Ion Television) when the network launched on August 31, 1998.
 In 2001, KPXC obtained the local television rights to carry select NHL games featuring the Colorado Avalanche; the deal to broadcast the games ended in 2003.

 On December 15, 2014, Ion reached a deal to donate KPXC-TV's low-power repeater in Fort Collins, KPXH-LD (channel 25), to Word of God Fellowship, parent company of the Daystar Television Network.

 Following E. W. Scripps Company's purchase of Ion Media in 2021, KPXC lost its status as an Ion owned-and-operated station when it was sold along with 22 other stations to Inyo Broadcast Holdings to comply with FCC rules (as Scripps had already owned KMGH-TV and KCDO-TV).
+Scripps announced its repurchase of all Inyo stations on February 26, 2026.